SupernovaNus/MedEvalPro/README.md

 * 'Feedforward neural network': We used a feedforward neural network with two hidden layers.
 The input is an 8 dimensional array containing the categorical entries corresponding to the following features:
 `rejected_code`, `drug_type`, `correct_diagnosis`, `tried_and_failed`, `contraindication`,`bin_number`

-The feedforward neural networkThis consists of two layers of 50 and 20 layers respectively and uses the rectifier function as the activation function.
+The feedforward neural network consists of two layers of 50 and 20 nodes respectively and uses the rectifier function as the activation function.
 This is our best machine learning model: It acheives an F1 score 0.86 when trained on 80% of the dataset.

 **Embedding of the last layer of the neural network:**